-- Blisters: A blister is a shell on the skin surface that often contains a clear liquid.
+- Blisters: A blister is a bubble on the skin surface that often contains a clear liquid, although it may also contain blood or pus.
 Blisters can form when the skin is repeatedly rubbed; for instance, when your shoes rub the same spot on your foot, when you wear shoes that don't fit properly, or when you wear shoes without socks.

 - Corn: A corn is a build-up of hard skin near a bony area of a toe or between toes.
 Corns may be caused by pressure from shoes that rub against the toes or cause friction between the toes.